 3. Be Visible on Freight Boards

 Both totally free and paid freight boards are offered out there.
 To get a subscription on these boards, you simply need to register your company name with them.
-There are a great deal of carriers who keep an eye out for carriers on such boards.
+There are a lot of carriers who keep an eye out for carriers on such boards.

 Free freight boards enable you to browse their database without paying a single cent.
 Paid boards, however, use rewards such as a credit report – possibly the most dependable method to validate if a provider or carrier is genuine.